 The SWC will have a staff wellness subcommittee that focuses on staff wellness issues, identifies and disseminates wellness resources, and performs other functions that support staff wellness in coordination with human resources staff.
-The subcommittee leader's name is Ms. MAJCHER, RACHEL V.

 The School will implement strategies to support staff in actively promoting and modeling healthy eating and physical activity behaviors.
 The School promotes staff member participation in health promotion programs and will support programs for staff members on healthy eating/weight management that are accessible and free or low-cost.